marifante/neovim-config/README.md

-# 💤 LazyVim
+# 💤 Marifante's LazyVim configuration

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+## Usage

+1) Clone this repository to your nvim configuration folder.
+On Mac: `~/.config/nvim`.
+2) Run `./install_reqs.sh` script to install pre-requisites.